Aethes williana

 Aethes williana, the silver carrot conch, is a species of moth of the family Tortricidae.
 It was described by Nikolaus Joseph Brahm in 1791.
 It is found in most of Europe, Trans-Caspia, Asia Minor, Mongolia, north-western Africa and Iran.
 It is found in dry, sandy and chalky habitats.

 The wingspan is 13–17 mm.
 Adults are on wing from May to early August.

 The larvae feed on Daucus carota, Helichrysum arenarium, Helichrysum stoechas, Eryngium campestre, Eryngium maritimum, Gnaphalium species and Ferula communis.
-They bore into the lower part of the stem and the roots of their host plant, feeding from within.
 Larvae can be found in May and June.